Bipolar and memory loss can be a real problem!

 1. For some people the problem is very mild.
 Not everyone experiences the same amount of difficulty.

 2. Bipolar and memory loss is largely episodic.
 When episodes of mania and depression abate, so will symptoms like memory loss and other cognitive difficulties.
 (Some research shows residual effects but still there will likely be improvement with resolution of the episode).

 We can reduce the number of episodes we experience and increase the time between relapses.
 Therefore, we can also reduce memory loss.

 3. Lithium has been shown to increase gray matter in the brain and improve cognitive functioning.

 4. We can interrupt the bipolar and memory loss cycle by reducing stress.

-5. Simple tools like lists and calendars can make huge differences.
-Instead of fighting bipolar and memory loss, accept it may be a problem and plan accordingly.
+5. Simple tools like lists and calendars can make a huge difference.
+Instead of fighting bipolar and memory loss, accept that it may be a problem and plan accordingly.